 As most current DICE Masters’ students have had to alter their fieldwork plans because of the COVID-19 pandemic, alumna Sarah Humphrys, who studied for an MSc in Conservation and Rural Development in 2018-19 shared both an account of her time conducting field research in Madagascar this time last year and a video of her fieldwork highlights.

 Currently studying for an MA in Social Anthropology and Visual Ethnography.
 Farah Hallaba has been making informal, short videos in Arabic explaining different aspects of what Anthropology is.
 For the eighth episode of Anthropology Bel3araby (Anthropology in Arabic), Farah explores how anthropology can help us understand the global crisis caused by the COVID-19 outbreak and how it can inform how societies will adapt to a post-Coronavirus world.

 And Will Hayes, studying for a PhD in Biodiversity Management at DICE on predicting and navigating future discord between gold mining and other livelihoods in Guyana’s rainforest, wrote a field diary of his research trip to the country conducted at the start of this year.

 Finally, during these times of remote working and studying at home, undergraduate students from the School have been presenting tips and advice on methods and resources that will help us with our productivity and wellbeing.
 Here is a small selection:

-- Rhea Bawa, studying on the BSc (Hons) in Wildlife Conservation, offers guidance on using technology to keep in touch with colleagues, friends and family.
+- Rhea Bawa, studying on the BSc (Hons) in Wildlife Conservation, offers a detailed list of tips for how to revise at home for your exams in lockdown conditions.

 - Katrine Burford-Bradshaw, studying on the BSc (Hons) in Wildlife Conservation with A Year in Professional Practice, offers advice on looking after your mental health whilst in quarantine.